 If you work via a PSC and your role is determined to be inside of IR35 your invoice will be subject to the equivalent Tax and NICs as an employee.
 Huntswood will have to make employment tax deductions from your invoice before paying you the net balance.
 If this happens you will take all your income as salary therefore no corporation tax will be due by your limited company on this income.

 If the status determination of your role states the company is outside of IR35, we foresee that you will be able to continue trading as you are today.

 Based on the status determination of your role being inside IR35, we would recommend strongly that you share this with your accountant and seek advice on how to manage your tax affairs accordingly.

 HMRC have advised that they will not use these changes as a trigger for retrospective reviews.

 There is an exercise currently underway where we are working with all our clients to evaluate and assess all existing and new roles.

 Based on the outcome of the analysis being done, rest assured we will offer contract roles that meet the criteria and the requirements outlined by our clients.

 Huntswood do not directly employ associates.
 If you use an Umbrella Company, we would expect the Umbrella Company would be in place to offer the above employee benefits.
 If you work through your own limited company, we would expect you to make individual arrangements.

-Based on the outcome of the decisions made by your end client, we will dissect and share with you the various ways your role will be treated and the financial impacts therein.
+Based on the outcome of the decisions made by your end client, we will share the details with you so that you are fully aware of the financial impacts.